Is your team equipped to spot psychological hazards in the workplace? Identifying them is one thing, but do they also know how to report them?

 It is critical that you have tools and processes in place to (1) identify and report psychological hazards as well as (2) to report incidents of harassment and other forms of psychological violence.

-A first step you will want to undertake is to update workplace hazard assessment policies and processes to include the requirement to identify potential psychological hazards.
-Identifying psychological hazards, those that allow bullying, harassment and other forms of psychological violence to occur, will require different processes than those used to identify physical safety hazards.
+A first step you will want to undertake is to update workplace hazard assessment policies and processes to include the need to identify potential psychological hazards.
+Identifying psychological hazards, those that allow bullying, harassment and other forms of psychological violence to occur, will call for different processes than those used to identify physical safety hazards.
 Consider the following options for inclusion in your psychological hazard assessment program:

 - Culture assessments and surveys.